Donation drive held for children displaced in Dauphin County fire

 Workers there say the donation event goes a long way to support the folks who lost so much.

-"It's important because, unfortunately, there are some people that don't have the support or means, so we came together as a community to just really make sure that they felt support during this difficult time that they're going through," said Kayla Ebersole, a social worker with the Middletown school district.
+"It's important because, unfortunately, there are some people that don't have the support or means, so we came together as a community to just really make sure that they felt supported during this difficult time that they're going through," Kayla Ebersole, a social worker with the Middletown School District said.

 The Middletown Borough Police Department announced Friday that a 12-year-old boy was charged with arson in connection to the apartment fire.